Welcome International Students!

 As always, it is my pleasure to serve you and am here to provide whatever support I can as you navigate your path within MCU’s real world education!

-Director of International Services
+Assistant Dean of International Services & Enrollment

 Between going to class, balancing life and enjoying all that SoCal has to offer, there are added responsibilities that you as an F-1 visa-holder have to remember.
 The Office of International Services has created the MCU International Student Guide, which compiles all of the “extra” things you need to keep in mind as they relate to your immigration status.